You are here

-Candidates must hold either an MD, DO, or PhD degree.
-MD/DO candidates must have completed at least two years of clinical training prior to enrolling in the program.
+Candidates must hold either an MD or DO degree and must have completed at least two years of clinical training prior to enrolling in the program.
 Candidates must be U.S. citizens, noncitizen nationals, or have been lawfully admitted for permanent residence at the time of appointment.
 Minorities and women are encouraged to apply.
 Applicants will submit a written application along with three letters of recommendation.

 Division of Vascular Surgery